Website: https://www.aealexander.com/

 I prefer email communication, and we can chat before I dig into edits so you can tell me your goals for your story and any areas that need special attention.
 I tend to be pretty quiet while I’m editing unless I have any questions.

 I will send you the manuscript back with my comments in the margins and a comprehensive feedback letter.
-I will point out what’s working well (what I loved and whether I’m upset with you about any character deaths) and areas that could be improved.
+I will point out what’s working well (what I loved and whether I’m upset with you about any character deaths 😆) and areas that could be improved.
 Since this is a developmental edit, I’ll focus on big-picture stuff.
 Some of my strengths are piecing plot together to solve pacing issues; evaluating how other worlds or made-up cultures might function; strengthening character arcs; and making sure clues and red herrings have been placed before a reveal.
-After you’ve looked over everything and taken some time to digest the feedback, we can chat about how you feel about my suggestions and how you’d like to approach revisions.
-While you’re revising, I aim to respond to questions within a day (weekends excluded).
-Depending on the timing and the state of the manuscript, we may do a second round of feedback and revisions.
+After you’ve looked over everything and taken a week to digest the feedback, we can chat about how you feel about my suggestions and how you’d like to approach revisions.
+During the contest period, I aim to respond to questions within a day (weekends excluded).

 What do you expect from writers during the #RevPit revision process, including communication?